sora.body

 class sora.body.PhysicalData(name, value, uncertainty=0.0, reference='User', notes='', unit=Unit(dimensionless), raise_error=False)[source]

-Defines PhysicalData with uncertainty, reference and notes.
+Represent a physical quantity with uncertainty, reference, and notes.

 Note